eldest-daughter/ed-questionnaire/README.md

 Concepts
 --------

-The Seantis Questionnaire sports the following tables, described in detail below.
+The ED Questionnaire sports the following tables, described in detail below.

  * Subject
  * RunInfo